ecivis/jquery.isdirtyform/README.md

     /*
     *  Dirtyness Change Events
-    *  Are-You-Sure fires off "dirty" and "clean" events when the form's state
+    *  isDirtyForm fires off "dirty" and "clean" events when the form's state
     *  changes.
 You can bind() or on(), these events to implement your own form
     *  state logic.
 A good example is enabling/disabling a Save button.
     *